jonriber/tech-interview-prep/Databases/Relational/PostgreSQL/Isolation configurations/isolation_config.md

 In other words, PostgreSQL makes sure that the results of concurrent transactions could have happened if they were run one at a time, in some serial order.

+## Why it is important

+- Data correctness first: Serializable isolation eliminates subtle data corruption bugs that are hard to test for and even harder to detect in production.
+- Safer defaults: In complex apps, especially ones involving financials, scheduling, or health data, consistency is more important than raw speed.
+- Preventing concurrency anomalies: Even developers with good intentions may not understand all possible race conditions that weaker isolation levels allows.

+## Trade-offs

+When serializing transactions, there are trade-offs to take into consideration:

+- Performance: Serializable mode can result in more frequent transactions retries if there's a conflict.
+PostgreSQL does not lock everything pessimistically- it uses a method called `Serializable snapshot Isolation (SSI)`.
+- Complexity: Code must handle retrying transactions when serialization failures occur (error code 40001)